luoluobuli/cse15l-lab-reports/Lab9/LabReport5.md

 ## Part 1 - Debugging Scenario
 ### Student's post:
-I'm writing the method `removeLast` in `MyDeque` class and it failed the test when I ran my bash script, with error message shown in my screenshot.
+I'm writing the method `removeLast` in `MyDeque` class and it failed the test when I ran my bash script, with error message shown in the screenshot.
 I guess that rear is not updated correctly, but I couldn't find the bug.
-How should I fix my code?
 **Error message:**
 ![image](error.png)